 Week 4 - Y-Seams and Curves

-Getting into more advanced piecing in this session such as y-seams and making and using templates.
+This session involves more advanced piecing, such as y-seams and making and using templates.
 Another block is made by learning how to cut and sew curves.

 Week 5 - English Paper Piecing